Ruth Howard (artist)

-Ruth Howard is a Canadian artist who creates large-scale arts and theatre projects with urban communities and has been called "a key figure in the Canadian Community Play movement".
-She is currently the Artistic Director of Jumblies Theatre, a company she founded in 2001.
+Ruth Howard is a Canadian artist who creates arts and theatre projects with communities and has been called "a key figure in the Canadian Community Play movement".
+She was the founding Artistic Director of Jumblies Theatre, from 2001 to 2022.

 Early life and education

 Ruth Howard was born in Durham England on April 29, 1957, to mother Antonie Howard (née Eber) and father Ian P. Howard, a renowned researcher in visual perception.
 She has younger twin brothers, Neil and Martin.
 In 1966, the family moved to Manhattan for a year and then to Toronto, Canada, which has remained Ruth's home-base ever since, although she has also lived and worked in many other places.
 She currently lives on Wards Island with her partner of many years, Stephen Cooper.
 They have three children: Shifra, Helah and Eli.

 Ruth studied at the Eastbourne College of Art and Design, at the University of Toronto where she obtained a BA Honours in English Literature and Drama, and at the National Theatre School of Canada (Design Program).